arnab000007/Walmart-Sale-Forecasting/README.md

 ![Department wise Average Sales Numbers](images/average_sales_dept.png "Department wise Average Sales Numbers")

 ##### Observations
-1. For Some departments, the increases of Holiday sales are bigger than the others.
+1. For Some departments, the increases in Holiday sales are bigger than the others.
 2. But in most of the departments, the holiday sales is the range of the average sales.

 #### Store vs Departments